threader/PC-Tuning/docs/post-install.md

     - USB Selective Suspend - Disabled

-## Interrupt & IRQ Management

-- ## Message Signaled Interrupts
+## Message Signaled Interrupts

-    - MSIs are faster than traditional line-based interrupts & may also resolve the issue of shared interrupts which are often the cause of high interrupt latency & stability issues [[1](https://repo.zenk-security.com/Linux%20et%20systemes%20d.exploitations/Windows%20Internals%20Part%201_6th%20Edition.pdf)].
+Message signaled interrupts (MSIs) are faster than traditional line-based interrupts & may also resolve the issue of shared interrupts which are often the cause of high interrupt latency & stability issues [[1](https://repo.zenk-security.com/Linux%20et%20systemes%20d.exploitations/Windows%20Internals%20Part%201_6th%20Edition.pdf)].

 - Open ``C:\prerequisites\MSIUtil.exe``

     - Enable Message Signaled Interrupts (MSI) on devices that support it

         - You will BSOD if you enable MSI for the **stock** Windows 7 sata driver which you should have updated as mentioned in the [Installing Drivers](#installing-drivers) section

     - Be careful as to what you choose to prioritize as more harm than good may be done.
 E.g you will likely stutter in a open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority

 - Restart your PC, you can verify if a device is utilizing MSIs by checking if it has a negative IRQ in MSIUtil

 - Ensure that there is no IRQ sharing on your system by checking win + r, ``msinfo32`` ``Hardware Resources > Conflicts/Sharing`` section

-- ## Interrupt Affinity
+## Interrupt Affinity

-    - By default, CPU 0 handles the majority of DPCs & interrupts for several devices which can be viewed in a xperf dpcisr trace.
-We can use ``C:\prerequisites\Interrupt-Affinity-Tool.exe`` to set an interrupt affinity policy to the USB & GPU driver, which are two of many devices responsible for the most DPCs/ISRs, to offload them onto another core.
-They both require testing as you may do more harm than good if it is set to a weaker or equally as busy core.
-Feel free to skip this step if you are not comfortable with doing so.
+By default, CPU 0 handles the majority of DPCs & interrupts for several devices which can be viewed in a xperf dpcisr trace.
+This is not desirable as there will be a latency penalty because many processes & system activities are scheduled on the same core.
+We can use ``C:\prerequisites\Interrupt-Affinity-Tool.exe`` to set an interrupt affinity policy to the USB, GPU & NIC driver, which are two of many devices responsible for the most DPCs/ISRs, to offload them onto another core.
+They all require testing as you may do more harm than good if it is set to a weaker or equally as busy core.

 - The correct device can be identified by cross-checking the ``Location Info`` with the ``Location`` in the ``properties > general`` section of a device in device manager

 - Ideally you should use [AutoGpuAffinity](https://github.com/amitxv/AutoGpuAffinity) to benchmark the GPU affinity

 - Use [Mouse Tester](https://github.com/microe1/MouseTester) to compare polling stability between the USB controller on different cores

     - Ideally this should be done with some sort of realistic load such as a game running in the background as idle benchmarks may be misleading, but as we do not have any games installed yet, you can come back & test this later

 - Note: Restart your PC instead of an individual driver to avoid issues

 - Open CMD & enter the command below to configure what CPU handles DPCs/ISRs for the network driver.
 Ensure to change the driver key to suit your needs.

     - Run ``C:\prerequisites\scripts\get-driver-keys.bat`` to get the driver keys on your system

         ```bat
         reg.exe add "HKLM\SYSTEM\CurrentControlSet\Control\Class\{4d36e972-e325-11ce-bfc1-08002be10318}\0000" /v "*RssBaseProcNumber" /t REG_SZ /d "2" /f
         ```

 - You can ensure interrupt affinity policies have been configured correctly by analyzing a xperf trace while the device is busy

-## Memory Cleaner
+## Memory Cleaner (Windows 10 1909 & Under)

 Feel free to skip this step as it is not required, Microsoft fixed the standby list memory management issues in a later version of Windows.
-[Memory Cleaner](https://github.com/danskee/MemoryCleaner) ([alternative link](https://git.zusier.xyz/Zusier/MemoryCleaner)) also allows us to set the kernel timer-resolution globally however the behaviour of timer-resolution changed in 2004+ as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change/), rendering these methods useless.
+[Memory Cleaner](https://github.com/danskee/MemoryCleaner) ([alternative link](https://git.zusier.xyz/Zusier/MemoryCleaner)) also allows us to set the kernel timer-resolution globally however the behaviour of timer-resolution changed in 2004+ as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change/), rendering this trick useless.

 - Place ``C:\prerequisites\Memory-Cleaner.exe`` in win + r, ``shell:startup`` & open it.